JhonzFx/fb-phish/README.md

 - continue to run `fb-phish` -
 ```
-cd fb-phish
+cd fxphisher
-bash fb-phish.sh
+bash fxphisher.sh
 ```

-- On first launch, It'll install the dependencies and that's it. `fb-phish` is installed.
+- On first launch, It'll install the dependencies and that's it. `fxphisher` is installed.

 <!-- \\ -->